easystats/datawizard/cran-comments.md

 ## revdepcheck results

-We checked 16 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 17 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

-## Other comments

-This release fixes the issue with `package_version()` reported by Kurt Hornik on June 14th.